telerik/xamarin-forms-docs/controls/chart/chart-getting-started.md

 ---
 title: Chart Getting Started
+page_title: Chart Getting Started
+position: 3
+slug: chart-getting-started
 ---
 # Getting Started #
 This example will guide you through the steps needed to add a basic RadCartesianChart control in your application.

 ## Add References to Telerik UI for Xamarin.Forms ##
 First you have to create a new Xamarin.Forms project.
-You can see how in the [LinearAxis]({% slug getting-started %} "Read more about LinearAxis") [Getting Started example]({% slug getting-started %} "Getting started with Telerik UI for Xamarin.Forms").
+You can see how in the [Getting Started Example]({% slug getting-started %} "Getting Started with Telerik UI foe Xamarin.Forms").
 Then you have to add reference to the following assemblies:

 * **Portable** (if you have created Xamarin.Forms Portable App)
 	* Telerik.XamarinForms.Chart.dll